 SIR's insurer has denied any business interruption claims due to COVID-19 related operating restrictions or closures.
-However, SIR continues to pursue a Business Interruption claim due to Civil Authority orders against its insurer by way of Notice of Application in the Ontario Superior Court which was heard on May 19, 2021, June 2, 2021, November 25, 2021,

-December 8, 2021 and May 9, 2022.
-The courts shall render a decision within six months of the last hearing on May 9, 2022.
+However, SIR continues to pursue a Business Interruption claim due to Civil Authority orders against its insurer by way of Notice of Application in the Ontario Superior Court which was heard on May 19, 2021, June 2, 2021, November 25, 2021, December 8, 2021 and May 9, 2022.
+The courts were expected to render a decision within six months of the last hearing on May 9, 2022.
+As of the filing of this report, SIR has not received a ruling from the courts regarding this matter.
 This claim includes a rider provision to SIR's property policy which is in favour of the Fund and covers income reduction for lost royalties for a maximum of 180 days.
 There can be no assurance this action will be successful.